Hungarian Revolution of 1956: Stalinist Hungary

 Initially, the Hungarian People's Republic was a socialist state headed by the Communist government of Mátyás Rákosi (r.
-1947–1956), a Stalinist who was beholden to the USSR.
-To ensure ideological compliance within his Stalinist government, Rákosi used the ÁVH to purge 7,000 politically dissident Titoists and Trotskyists from the Communist Party of Hungary, for being "Western agents" whose participation in the Spanish Civil War (1936–1939) interfered with Stalin's long-term plans for world communism.
+1947–1956), a Stalinist beholden to the USSR.
+To ensure ideological compliance within his Stalinist government, Rákosi used the ÁVH to purge 7,000 politically dissident Titoists and Trotskyists from the Communist Party of Hungary for being "Western agents" whose participation in the Spanish Civil War interfered with Stalin's long-term plans for world communism.
 Among the Stalinist governments of the Eastern Bloc, the Rákosi government of the Hungarian People's Republic was most repressive of political, sexual, and religious minorities.

 Mátyás Rákosi addresses an audience in Budapest, 1948.

-In 1949, the Rákosi government arrested, tortured and convicted Cardinal József Mindszenty in a show trial for treason against Hungary, for collaboration with Nazi Germany in the Holocaust in Hungary – the religious persecution of Hungarian Jews, and the political persecutions of Hungarian communists and of Hungarian anti-Nazis.
-Mindszenty had, in fact, been an active opponent of the Nazi government, encouraged Hungarian Catholics not to vote for the Arrow Cross Party, and was imprisoned for this dissent by the Arrow Cross-led Government of National Unity.
+In 1949, the Rákosi government arrested, tortured, and convicted Cardinal József Mindszenty in a show trial for treason against Hungary, for collaboration with Nazi Germany and Fascist Italy in the Holocaust in Hungary—religious persecution of Hungarian Jews and political persecution of Hungarian communists and anti-Nazis.
+In fact, Mindszenty had been an active opponent of the Nazi government, encouraged Hungarian Catholics not to vote for the Arrow Cross Party, and was imprisoned for this dissent by the Arrow Cross-led Government of National Unity.

 Political repression

-In the 1950–1952 period, the ÁVH forcibly relocated more than 26,000 non-communist Hungarians and confiscated their housing for members of the Communist Party of Hungary, and so eliminated the political threats posed by the nationalist and anti-communist intelligentsia and by the local bourgeoisie.
-According to their particular politics, anti-communist Hungarians were either imprisoned in concentration camps or were deported to the USSR or were killed, either summarily or after a show trial; the victims included the communist politician László Rajk, the minister of the interior who established the ÁVH secret police.
+In 1950–1952, the ÁVH forcibly relocated more than 26,000 non-communist Hungarians and confiscated their housing for members of the Communist Party of Hungary, thus eliminating political threats posed by the nationalist and anti-communist intelligentsia and local bourgeoisie.
+According to their particular politics, anti-communist Hungarians were either imprisoned in concentration camps, deported to the USSR, or killed, either summarily or after a show trial; the victims included the communist politician László Rajk, the minister of the interior who established the ÁVH secret police.

-The Rákosi government politicised the education system with a toiling intelligentsia who would assist in the Russification of Hungary; thus the study of Russian language and communist political instruction were mandatory at school and at university; religious schools were nationalized and church leaders replaced with communist officials.
+The Rákosi government politicized the education system with a "toiling intelligentsia" who assisted in Hungary's Russification; thus the study of Russian language and communist political instruction were mandatory at school and at university; religious schools were nationalized, and church leaders replaced by communist officials.